daniel-kun/cryptography-primer.info/docs/algorithms/aes.md

     import os
     from cryptography.hazmat.primitives.ciphers.aead import AESGCM

+    # The text to be encrypted:
     plaintext = b"I am secret"

+    # Can be None, when no associated data is required:
     authenticated_text= b"authenticated but unencrypted data"

     # Generate a random private key for this example: